Updated: Jan 3

 Below is extracted from an article 11 Proven Health Benefits of Green Tea in Natural Food Series.
 The full article is in the link below and you are encouraged to read it all.

 We at Himalayan Gold do not validate the article, but we are giving you the opportunity to read the material.
-Immediately below are the summarized points.
+Immediately below are some summarized points.

 1. Powerful Polyphenols